Intuit is Slowly Killing Mailchimp's Free Plan, Here's Why

 Mailchimp, like Google, was founded during the first tech boom, so both companies followed the same classic mid-2000s growth strategy.

-It can be explained in 3 phases: Undercut, Capture, and Extract.
+It can be explained in 3 phases: Undercut, Capture, Extract.

 • Undercut: To grow fast, a startup needs a unique sales hook.
 Inspired by what Google did with Gsuite, Mailchimp's founders realized they could grow much faster by making customers an offer they couldn't refuse: A loss-leading free plan unmatched by competitors.